CaZual-T/CZT-Mod-Manager/docs/GUIDE_install-update_mods.md

   - You will have to manually right click each one and save their nexus url.</br>

  🟢 OPTION 2: (RECOMMENDED)
-  - Delete all of your current mods. (❗FH6 USERS; VERIFY YOUR FILES ON STEAM TO GET BACK TO VANILLA)
+  - Delete all of your current mods. (❗FH6 USERS; VERIFY YOUR FILES TO GET BACK TO ACTUAL VANILLA)
   - Redownload using the steps below.
 #
 # How to install new mods (normal):